pyomeca/biosiglive/docs/paper.md

 # Features

 `biosiglive` is divided into five independent modules.
-The main features are described below.
+The main features are:

  - `Processing`: real-time and offline data processing.
  - `Interfaces`: interfaces of standard software such as Vicon Nexus (Oxford, UK) or Delsys Trigno Community  (Boston, USA).
  - `Visualization`: real-time signal visualization,